 Performing specific stretches may help to relieve tension in the tailbone.
-In this article, we explain the tailbone stretches that people can use to relieve pain.
+This article will cover stretches that people can use to relieve pain.

-These exercises reduced the participants’ pain when sitting and increased the amount of pressure that they could withstand on the lower back before feeling pain.
+These exercises reduced the participants’ pain when sitting and increased the pressure they could withstand on the lower back before feeling pain.

-The exercises below may help to relieve tailbone pain:
+The exercises listed below may help relieve tailbone pain.

-Gently increasing the stretch over time will allow the range of movement to expand.
+Increasing the stretch gradually over time will allow a person’s range of movement to expand.

 - Bend one knee toward the chest.